NETWAYS/advanced-puppet-training/resources/04_exported.md

  * Expand the `apache` module
  * Declare an exported resource `haproxy::balancermember` in `config.pp`
  * Install `haproxy` and collect exported resources
- * Test and apply your configuration
+ * Push and test your configuration

 !SLIDE supplemental exercises